Original air date: July 5, 2008

 - Unwitting Pawn:

-- Dalek Supreme, who should know better than to trust the wild prophecies of a madman.
-Well, he does know better, and initially dismisses Caan... but also underestimates him in the process, which is a very bad idea.
+- The Dalek Supreme does know better than to trust the wild prophecies of a madman and initially dismisses Caan... but also underestimates him in the process, which is a very bad idea.
 Davros, however, claims that Caan "only speaks the truth", and doesn't underestimate his prophetic abilities... but can't imagine that one of his creations would betray him.
 Again.

-- Davros, outsmarted by his own creation in the most thorough way since the character's introduction.
+- Davros is outsmarted by his own creation in the most thorough way since the character's introduction.

 - What Happened to the Mouse?:

-- Of the Doctor's companions on Earth at this time who have faced the Fell Saltshakers, we know that Sarah Jane, Rose, Jack and Martha survived and Donna too (minus her memories).
+- Of the Doctor's companions on Earth at this time who have faced the Daleks, we know that Sarah Jane, Rose, Jack and Martha survived — and Donna too (minus her memories).
 What were the other 20th century Earth companions (many of whom were confirmed to be active as of the fourth series of The Sarah Jane Adventures) doing?
 Although Harriet Jones's subwave network only sought out people who had the means to help contact the Doctor; presumably none of them did.

 - We never exactly find what happened on the other planets the Daleks stole.
-However a comic-strip later that year, The Forgotten, does give some information about what happened on one of the worlds.
+However, a comic later that year, The Forgotten, gave some information about what happened on one of the worlds.

-- Where's the Kaboom?: The Doctor and his companions helplessly watch in horror while Davros laughs in glee as the reality bomb painstakingly ticks down to 1.
+- The Doctor and his companions helplessly watch in horror while Davros laughs in glee as the reality bomb painstakingly ticks down to 1.
 Then... nothing happens.